jam01/xtrasonnet/README.md

 ![xtrasonnet](docs/assets/images/xtrasonnet.drawio.png)

-#### xtrasonnet is an extension of databricks' [sjsonnet](https://github.com/databricks/sjsonnet), a Scala implementation of Google's [jsonnet](https://github.com/google/jsonnet). xtrasonnet enables extensibility, adds support for data formats other than JSON, and adds data transformation facilities through the `xtr` library and few additions to the jsonnet language itself.
+#### xtrasonnet is an extension of databricks' [sjsonnet](https://github.com/databricks/sjsonnet), a Scala implementation of Google's [jsonnet](https://github.com/google/jsonnet). xtrasonnet enables extensibility, adds support for data formats other than JSON, and adds data transformation facilities through the `xtr` library and some additions to the jsonnet language itself.

 ```java
 String output = new Transformer(xtrasonnet).transform(input);